How Much Food Is Right for Your Pet?Calculate Now

 There are a lot of misconceptions about what by-products are.
 Many people believe they are cheap fillers or even inedible parts of other animals, but that’s not the case.

-Those ingredients are required to be listed by the scientific name for a vitamin or mineral, which are essential in helping maintain your dog’s health.
-To assist consumers, most companies also have the common names of these vitamins and minerals in parenthesis on their products.
+Manufacturers are required to list ingredients with the scientific name for the vitamin or mineral.
+To assist consumers, most companies also include their common names in parenthesis on their products.

 Claims on Dog Food Labels

-Of course, you’ll see those hard-to-pronounce, scientific names we mentioned above.
-You now know those are just the official names of vitamins and minerals, though – not something that doesn’t belong in your dog’s food.
+Of course, you’ll see those hard-to-pronounce scientific names we mentioned earlier.
+You now know those are just the official names of vitamins and minerals – not something that doesn’t belong in your dog’s food.

 “Formulated to meet” on a label means an analysis proves the food meets the nutrient profile standards.
 An “animal feeding test” means the product was fed to dogs using one of AAFCO’s feeding protocols.
 This validates the product meets the AAFCO nutrient profile for the life stage indicated on the package.